• Home

 Bristow’s Cottage and Charity Field

-The historic cottage was repaired and renovated in 2000 and 2001 at a cost of £133,527 and is rented out to help with upkeep and maintenance.
-In 2005 the field was fenced and ditched at a cost of £7,806.
-(Subsequent repairs and management costs are excluded).
+The historic cottage is a longstanding asset of the Trust and was repaired and renovated in 2000 and 2001 at a cost of more than £130,000 and is rented out to help with upkeep and maintenance.
+The Trust supports ongoing maintenance and associated costs.

 Picture